Layla El: Divas Champion, various feuds and retirement (2012–2015)

 The following week, she replaced Summer Rae as Fandango's dancer and valet, and quickly became embroiled in a feud with Emma and Santino Marella.
 In May, Layla entered a tournament to determine the new NXT Women's Champion, but lost to Natalya in the first round.
 Rae returned on 19 May, attacking Layla.
 Competing over Fandango's affections, Layla and Rae repeatedly attacked each other, prompting a match at Money in the Bank with Fandango as the special guest referee; Layla won the match.
 During a rematch in July on SmackDown, Layla and Rae attacked Fandango, before dancing with each other.
 Starting at Battleground, the pair formed an alliance, distracting Fandango during his matches and causing him to lose.
 In their first match as a team, Layla and Rae, now calling themselves the Slayers, lost to Paige and AJ Lee on the 18 July episode of SmackDown.
 The Slayers won their first match as a team on Main Event on 2 September, where they defeated Rosa Mendes and Natalya.
 The Slayers were part of Team Paige at Survivor Series in November, but both were eliminated and their team lost the match.

 In January 2015, El underwent surgery for unknown reasons.
 Layla returned on the 14 April episode of Main Event, where she defeated Emma in a singles match.
 This would turn out to be her retirement match, as on 29 July, WWE announced that Layla had decided to retire from professional wrestling.

-Since retiring from professional wrestling, El has worked as a real estate agent.